Muaythai at the 2022 World Games: Qualification

 A total of 96 athletes could qualify for muaythai at the 2022 World Games.
-Each National Olympic Committee could enter a maximum of 12 judokas (one in each division).
+Each National Olympic Committee could enter a maximum of 12 muaythai practitioners (one in each division).
 Host nation United States has reserved a spot in each of all 12 events.

 Competition schedule

 All times are in local time (UTC−5), according to the official schedule correct as of July 2021.
 This schedule may be subject to change in due time.